BeyondMighto/BeyondMighto/README.md

 - 👋🏻 Hi, I’m @BeyondMighto
-- 👀 I’m interested in back developement : golang first (my everyday routine 🤗)
+- 👀 I’m interested in back developement : golang first
-- 👨🏻‍💻 I’m currently learning ReactJSX and improving my nodeJS notions
-- 📧 How to reach me ? -> /w me on github

 <!---
 BeyondMighto/Beyond is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.